• Skip to primary navigation

 • Vanilla Bean Paste - I use Heilala Vanilla's vanilla bean paste in all my baking.
 It's a high quality vanilla with plenty of flecks of vanilla bean in every drop that gives an amazing vanilla flavor.
 I buy it in large 13 ounce jars which are a great value for how long they last (I've been using mine for over a year) but they have smaller 2 ounce vanilla bean paste jars as well.
 Vanilla extract will also work, the flavor just isn't quite as strong.

-• Powdered Sugar - Also called "confectioner's sugar" this is needed only if you plan to make the vanilla bean glaze.
+• Powdered Sugar - Also called "confectioner's sugar" this is needed only if you plan to make the suggested vanilla bean glaze for cake.

-• Milk - For the vanilla bean glaze.
+• Milk - Also for the vanilla bean glaze.
 You only need about a teaspoon of it, so any type of milk you have on hand is fine.

 🍽 Mise en place (aka "the setup")